gvwilson/thirdbit/_posts/2019/05/2019-05-30-software-engineering-revisited.md

     -   How will answers to this question be mis-used?
         (Begel and Zimmermann found that
         [developers believe there's a high risk they would be](https://www.microsoft.com/en-us/research/publication/analyze-this-145-questions-for-data-scientists-in-software-engineering/).

--   How do we analyze qualitative data like interviews and case studies systematically?
-    -   We can learn a lot from closely observing a handful of subjects or closely reading a handful of transcripts, and knowing how to do that is just as important as knowing how to do a linear regression.
+But I want to prepare students to go further---much further.
+Peggy Storey's outstanding keynote at ICSE this morning described three schools of thought in software engineering research:

+1. Formal sciences (philosophical and mathematical foundations) use the scientific method, focus on evidence-based reality, and value the quantitative over the qualitative.
+2. Explanatory sciences (descriptive and predictive theories) acknowledge that reality is subjective and experiential, expect biases and make them explicit, focus on theory generation, and value the qualitative over the quantitative.
+3. Design sciences (exemplified by medical treatments and engineering solutions) are collaborative and change-oriented, and use a mix of methods.
+    They are shaped by researchers' political and social lenses;
+    to paraphrase Marx,
+    their goal isn't to understand the world, but to change it.

+The course I've outlined above is firmly in category #1, but a lot of the work I value most (like [Marian Petre](http://mcs.open.ac.uk/mp8/)'s) falls into the second category, and I'm personally in the third.
+I don't know if it's possible to give equal weight to all three in a single course;
+I suspect that if we try to do so, the kind of people who regarded Software Carpentry as "merely useful" will think that we are watering down the course.

+It's worth trying, though.
 Putting this course together would be a big project, but no bigger than creating a practical introduction to statistics for psychologists or economists.
-I think it would be fun,
+It would be fun,
-and I strongly suspect that people who'd gone through this as undergrads would pay more attention to software engineering research after they graduated.
+and if anyone needs a little self-interest to spur them on, I strongly suspect that people who'd gone through this as undergrads would pay more attention to software engineering research and be more willing to collaborate with software engineering researchers once they were in industry.